Characterisation of honest times and optional semimartingales of class-($\Sigma$): Optional Semimartingales of Class-

-\bl Given two optional semimartingales $X$ and $Y$ of class-$(\Sigma)$, suppose $[X^{m},Y^{m}]= 0$ then $XY$ is an optional semimartingale of class-$(\Sigma)$. \begin{proof} By application of the It\^o formula in \autoref{ito}
+\bl Given two optional semimartingales $X$ and $Y$ of class-$(\Sigma)$, suppose $[M^X, M^Y]= 0$ then $XY$ is an optional semimartingale of class-$(\Sigma)$. \el \begin{proof} By application of the It\^o formula in \cref{ito}

-To see that the finite variation part only moves on the set $\seq{XY = 0}$, it is sufficient to note that $\seq{XY \neq 0} = \seq{X\neq 0}\cap\seq{Y \neq 0}$. \end{proof} \el
+To see that the finite variation part only moves on the set $\seq{XY = 0}$, it is sufficient to note that $\seq{XY \neq 0} = \seq{X\neq 0}\cap\seq{Y \neq 0}$. \end{proof}

-For simplicity, we present the following lemma for $C^1$-functions rather than bounded measurable, since unlike Nikeghbali \cite{N1} or Cheridito et al. \cite{CNP}, we do not attempt to solve the Skorokhod embedding problem for optional semimartingales of class-$(\Sigma)$ and we only include the following lemma to illustrate that class-$(\Sigma)$ is closed under this transform.
-In fact, we point out that the continuity of the process $A$ was crucial in their solution of the Skorokhod embedding problem for semimartingales of class-$(\Sigma)$.
+For simplicity, we present the following lemma for $C^1$-functions rather than bounded measurable, since unlike Nikeghbali \cite{N1} or Cheridito et al. \cite{CNP}, we do not attempt to solve the Skorokhod embedding problem for optional semimartingales of class-$(\Sigma)$ and we only include the following result to illustrate that class-$(\Sigma)$ is closed under this transform.